MechanicalSoup/MechanicalSoup/README.rst

 Documentation
 -------------

-The full documentation is available on https://mechanicalsoup.readthedocs.io/.
+The full documentation is available on a https://mechanicalsoup.readthedocs.io/.
 You may want to jump directly to the `automatically generated API documentation <https://mechanicalsoup.readthedocs.io/en/latest/mechanicalsoup.html>`__.